Fortifications of Gibraltar: Twentieth century

 By the start of the 20th century it was clear that Gibraltar could be bombarded with relative impunity from the Spanish mainland.
 Proposals were put forward to build a new harbour on the east side of the Rock, where ships would be less vulnerable to direct artillery fire from the mainland, but were abandoned due to the vast expense and only marginal gains in security.
 A new round of tunnelling was carried out to provide more bombproof accommodation for the garrison, along with deep shelters and casemates capable of accommodating 2,000 men.
-Ultimately it was decided in 1906 that Gibraltar faced no credible threat from land and that the defences would be organised to deal with a threat from the sea.
+Ultimately it was decided in 1906 that Gibraltar faced no credible threat from land and that the defences would be organised to deal with a threat from the sea (see: Pact of Cartagena).

 In the event, the biggest threat Gibraltar faced in the 20th century came from the air.
 The only action seen by Gibraltar's coastal defences during the First World War occurred in August 1917 when the 6-inch gun at Devil's Gap Battery engaged and sank a German U-boat travelling on the surface.
 The Second World War presented a much greater challenge to Gibraltar's defences as a result of the development of long-range bomber aircraft.
 Numerous anti-aircraft positions were established across Gibraltar, many of them built on top of existing fortifications and equipped with 40 mm and 3.7-inch anti-aircraft guns.
 By March 1941 there were twenty-eight 3.7-inch guns and twenty-two (and eventually forty-eight) Bofors guns, plus two pom-pom guns.
 Numerous searchlights were installed – by 1942 there were twenty-four located around Gibraltar – and rocket projectors, an early though rather ineffectual form of anti-aircraft missiles, were also brought in.
 Bunkers and pillboxes were built to guard against amphibious landings, especially on the eastern side of the Rock, and anti-tank guns, ditches and obstacles were installed facing the isthmus to guard against a land attack.

 The possibility of an attack from the land was not a theoretical concern, as Adolf Hitler sought Spanish support to carry out Operation Felix, an invasion of Gibraltar that would have enabled the Germans to close the entrance to the Mediterranean to the great disadvantage of the Allies.
 It was projected that Gibraltar would fall within only three days.
 In the event, Hitler failed to reach an agreement with the Spanish dictator Francisco Franco.
 Gibraltar's defences were tested several times by air raids carried out by Italy and Vichy France, which only caused limited damage and light casualties, and by Italian submarine and sabotage attacks which damaged or sank a number of ships in the bay.